kso512/featherwing-mini-dashboard/README.md

 Clone the repository from GitHub.
 Adjust the variables, especially TXTFILE so it matches the path given to the mounted drive.
 Enable automation with cron using an entry such as this:
 > `* * * * * <repository path>/pc_mkgraph.py >/dev/null 2>&1`

-Copy `stm32f405_code.py` to the mounted drive and reset using REPL or the reset button.
+Copy `stm32f405_code.py` to the mounted drive as `code.py` and reset using REPL or the reset button.

 ## References